precice/tutorials/channel-transport-reaction/README.md

 **Insert pic**

-The simulation is split into two participants: a Fluid participant that computes the fluid flow and sends the velocity field to the Chemical participant, computing the reactions, the diffusion and advection of all chemical species.
-The coupling is unidirectional (`serial-explicit` with only one data transfer).
+The simulation is split into two participants: a Fluid participant that computes the fluid flow and sends the velocity field to the Chemical participant which computes the diffusion and advection of all chemical species.
+The coupling is unidirectional (`serial-explicit` with only one data entity being transferred).

 ## Available solvers and dependencies